pjfifi/Civilizational_Risk-Assessment_System/README.md

 Regularly commit your changes with descriptive messages to maintain a clear history of your work.

-# Future Enhancements
+Future Enhancements
-Implement specific data sources (e.g., public health APIs, social media feeds).
+Integrate more sophisticated data sources (e.g., satellite imagery for environmental changes, real-time news feeds).

-Integrate real-time data streaming capabilities.

-Develop a dashboard for visualizing outbreak alerts.
+Develop a dashboard for visualizing risk levels and contributing factors.

-Explore more advanced deep learning architectures.
+Explore advanced time-series models for forecasting risk.

 Add MLOps components for model deployment and monitoring.